Definitions of terms used in Organic Chemistry

 Used in conjunction with molecular “effects” such as resonance and hyperconjugation; stabilizing or destabilizing.

-Electron poor
+Electron Poor

 Atom or region in a molecule missing electron density, e.g. from being attached to a highly electronegative atom or group.

-Electron rich
+Electron Poor

 Atom or region in a molecule with excess electron density, e.g. having a lone pair or being an electronegative atom or group.